-Half the fun of visiting the Tian Tan Buddha Hong Kong is getting there.
-The absolute best way is to get to Big Buddha is to take the 25-minute journey aboard the Ngong Ping Cable Car from Tung Chung Town Centre.
+Half the fun of visiting the Big Buddha is getting there.
+The absolute best way to get to Big Buddha Hong Kong is to take the 25-minute journey aboard the Ngong Ping Cable Car from Tung Chung Town Centre.
 (You can also take a bus to the Big Buddha, but where’s the fun in that?)

 The 5.7km journey aboard this Hong Kong cable car whisks you high above the trees of North Lantau Country Park and provides spectacular views out over the South China Sea and of Hong Kong International Airport – perhaps not an obvious selling point, but my kids thought it was pretty cool to watch planes take off from above them in the cable car!

 Seeing the large Buddha statue seated high up on the mountain for the first time as the cable car emerges over the crest of the hill is a special moment too (if you are lucky enough to have a clear day – the Big Buddha is often shrouded in cloud).

 Bear in mind that the Lantau island Buddha is one of Hong Kong’s most popular tourist attractions, so you will want to get there early or be prepared to queue for a long time.
 The Ngong Ping 360 opening hours are from 10am during the week, and 9am at weekends.
 We arrived just after 9am on a Saturday and managed to get tickets without queuing, and only had to queue for around ten minutes for the cable car – but people were arriving in droves, so any later and it would have been a different story.